tsender/AutomaticSceneGeneration/Documentation/actors.md

 ![text](AutoSceneGenLandscape_Subdivisions.PNG)

 The figure below illustrates the placement of the mesh as well as how the border affects the mesh.
+The origin depicted is the origin of the landscpae mesh.
+The mesh's x-axis will always be aligned with the global x-axis.
 Using the same notation as above, in this example we have $S=1$, $l = L/2$, and $b < l$.
 The green square indicates the nominal landscape part of the mesh; the lower left corner of the nominal landscape always lies ot the origin (0,0) in UE.
 The dashed square indicates the size of the nominal landscape with the border using the requested padding.
 Due to the vertex spacing $s$, we set the border padding to the next greatest multiple of $l$, creating a slightly larger mesh.
 The actual border will consist of $\text{ceil}(b/l)$ vertices in each direction as shown by the largest square with the solid border.

 ![text](AutoSceneGenLandscape_Example.PNG)